havanagrawal/c2c2017/Session07/README.md

 At each iteration of a quick sort, the pivot element is put into its rightful place.

+Again, some fantastic visualization of these algorithms can be found [here](https://visualgo.net/en/sorting) and [here](https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html).

+A comparative visualization can be found [here](https://www.toptal.com/developers/sorting-algorithms/)

 ### <a name="assignments"></a>Assignments

 #### HackerRank